Isakn2/CryptoClustering/README.md

 ## Conclusion

 This project provides a framework for clustering cryptocurrencies based on price movement data, demonstrating the impact of dimensionality reduction and the K-Means algorithm on market data.

----

-This README outlines the purpose, methodology, and steps involved in your project.